 Haiden Huskamp, PhD

+Haiden Huskamp, PhD, is a health economist and professor of health care policy.
 Dr. Huskamp has three primary areas of research: 1) mental health and substance use disorder policy; 2) prescription drug policy; and 3) the financing and utilization of end-of-life care services.
+She also serves as co-director of Harvard Medical School’s course on social and population sciences required of all first-year medical and dental students.

-Dr. Huskamp has assessed the effect of implementing comprehensive mental health parity (i.e., requiring plans to offer the same level of coverage for mental health and general medical services) in the Federal Employees Health Benefits Program on use of mental health services, total and out-of-pocket mental health spending, and the likelihood of receiving appropriate treatment.
-She currently serves as Principal Investigator for an R01 funded by the National Institute of Mental Health (NIMH) focused on factors that influence physician adoption and use of antipsychotic medications, and an R01 funded by the National Institute on Drug Abuse (NIDA) assessing the effects of new payment and delivery models on substance use disorder treatment.
-She recently served as Principal Investigator for an NIMH grant on the effect of mental health parity on individuals with severe mental illnesses and high mental health service costs.
-Dr. Huskamp has published numerous papers on the impact of managed care for mental health services on utilization patterns, costs and quality of care.
+Dr. Huskamp recently served as principal investigator for an R01 funded by the National Institute of Mental Health (NIMH) focused on factors that influence physician adoption and use of antipsychotic medications, and currently serves as principal investigator for an R01 funded by the National Institute on Drug Abuse (NIDA) assessing the effects of new payment and delivery models on substance use disorder treatment.
+She recently served as principal investigator for an NIMH grant on the effect of mental health parity on individuals with severe mental illnesses and high mental health service costs.
+Dr. Huskamp has published numerous papers on the impact of managed care for mental health services on utilization patterns, costs, and quality of care.
+She recently served as a member of the Institute of Medicine Committee on Developing Evidence-Based Standards for Psychosocial Interventions for Mental Disorders.

-Dr. Huskamp has also developed a body of research on the impact of pharmacy management tools used to control prescription drug costs on drug utilization, cost, and quality of care.
+Dr. Huskamp is an expert on the impact of pharmacy management tools used to control prescription drug costs on drug utilization, cost, and quality of care.
 She has written numerous papers on the Medicare Part D drug benefit and its implications for vulnerable populations, including individuals with a mental illness and nursing home residents.
-She completed a Career Development Award from the National Institute of Mental Health focused on the economics of psychotropic medications.
-Through this award, she examined the impact of three-tier prescription drug formularies on cost and utilization patterns for drugs used to treat mental illness; the effect of generic entry of antidepressant medications on drug sales, market share, and advertising and promotional strategies of antidepressant manufacturers; and the implications of the Medicare Part D drug benefit for access to psychotropic medications, psychotropic drug pricing, and incentives for future psychotropic innovation.
 Through a Robert Wood Johnson Foundation Investigator Award in Health Policy Research, Dr. Huskamp examined the social costs and benefits of newer psychotropic drugs to assess their social value and identify ways that the value of psychotropic drug spending can be increased.
-She is Principal Investigator for an R01 funded by the National Institute on Aging (NIA) to assess the impact of Medicare Part D drug plan generosity on utilization, health outcomes, and functioning of elderly nursing home residents.
-Dr. Huskamp served as a member of the Institute of Medicine Committee on Accelerating Rare Diseases Research and Orphan Products Development.
+She serves as principal investigator on an NIH-funded U01 grant examining characteristics of provider organizations that influence the diffusion of new technologies, including prescription drugs.
+She also served as a member of the Institute of Medicine Committee on Accelerating Rare Diseases Research and Orphan Products Development.